awslabs/aws-encryption-sdk-specification/changes/2020-06-17_encrypt-max-plaintext-length-input/change.md

 known-length plaintext.
 The behavior of Encrypt in this case is not consistent between implementations.

-The purpose of this change is to document the correct behavior of this input and rename this input to clarify its intent.
+The purpose of this change is to specify exactly how this input affects the Encrypt operation.

-This change renames this input within the spec because the intention behind the value of this input is that it is a bound on the plaintext length, not the exact value.
+This change renames this input to `plaintext length bound` within the spec because the intention behind the value of this input is that it is a max bound of the plaintext length, set by the user when streaming encryption.
-This is what the Encrypt operation enforces when this value is set, and this is how CMMs should interpret this value in GetEncryptionMaterials if it is set.
-Implementations already treat this input with this intent in mind, so we should describe it in the specification as such.
+If the actual plaintext length is greater than this value, something is wrong and the operation MUST fail.

-This change specifies that the Encrypt operation MUST pass the real length of the plaintext to the CMM if known instead of a user supplied bound because the former is more accurate.
+Otherwise, the Encrypt operation MUST pass this value to the CMM.

-There is no case where a user would benefit from passing a less accurate `max plaintext length` to the CMM.
+The intention of this value is not to be a one to one passthrough value to the CMM.
-If there were such a case,
+If that were the case,
-then such a CMM is not correctly using the intent behind `maxPlaintextLength`.
-It is better to restrict flexibilty here so that users have less opportunity to depend on behaviors from CMMs that are misusing this value.
+then we would be concerned with always letting users specify this value for known-length plaintexts, or with possibly letting users pass in a "unknown length" intent.
+We do not want to support these cases.
+Users should not be setting a `max plaintext length` value for known-length plaintexts with the intention of changing CMM behavior.
+Instead, users should be specifying this value in for unknown-length plaintexts in order to use CMMs that depend on plaintext length for their internal logic.

+This change additionally renames the `plaintext length` field on GetEncryptionMaterialsRequest to `max plaintext length` because that better explains the intent behind this field.
+This field describes the max size of the plaintext which will be encrypted using the materials the CMM is to generate.
+This is the current state of the behavior, so the specification should describe it as such.
+This is renamed to a different name than `plaintext length bound` in order to distinguish the two controls.

+This change does not strictly prescribe how users should express intent for the plaintext and a possible `plaintext length bound` through an API.
+How an API should be designed with these controls in mind depends greatly on the capabilities and idioms of the language in use.
+Specifically, this gets tricky for languages where the idiom is to accept an object represent a set of user supplied params.
+If a user supplies both a known-length plaintext and a `max plaintext length`, what should be done?
+It doesn't make sense to have to check for bad values in the user supplied params, given it's unstructured nature.
+Thus, our specification reccomends that languages SHOULD either ensure that `max plaintext length` isn't supplied with a known-length plaintext by construction.
+If it doesn't, then it SHOULD ignore any user supplied `max plaintext length` in the case that a known-length plaintext is supplied.

 ## Drawbacks